KalpnaGit25/Simon-Says-Game/README.md

 3. Click the same colored button.
 4. Each new level adds another color to the sequence.
 5. Repeat the entire sequence correctly.
-6. If you click the wrong button, the game ends.
+6. If you click the wrong button, the game ends and a red color blinked to indicates termination of game.
 7. Press any key to start a new game.

 ---